 The term charge off describes an accounting function followed by your lenders.
-When speaking of revolving consumer credit card accounts, a charge off occurs when the credit issuer either chooses, or must, recognize an unpaid loan balance as a loss.
+When speaking of revolving consumer credit card accounts, a charge off occurs when the credit issuer either chooses to, or must, recognize an unpaid loan balance as a loss.

-For lenders, losses are bad news.
-The bad news gets reported and can affect anything from loan loss allowance/reserves, securitization, liquidity, even solvency.
+Losses are bad news for lenders.
+The bad news gets reported and can affect anything from loan loss reserves, securitization, liquidity, even solvency.

 Because of the bad news nature of a charge off, your credit card issuer will generally wait until the maximum time allowed to charge off your unpaid debt.
 The time frame for your creditor to recognize the loss on your unpaid credit card balance is outlined in Generally Accepted Accounting Principles (GAAP) and is typically 180 days of consecutive nonpayment, or what the Office of the Comptroller of the Currency (OCC) has designated as “seven zero billings”.
 There will be instances where charge off will seem to occur at 210 days of nonpayment.

-Most lenders will wait as long as is allowable to take the charge off hit to their books, but they can take the hit earlier than 180-210 days.
+Most lenders will wait as long as is allowable to take the charge off hit to their books, but they could choose to take the hit earlier than 180-210 days.
 It’s just not a common practice.

-Somewhere before I started paying close attention to debt and credit issues, the term charge off got escalated from a simple accounting function, to a designation you find on your credit reports relating to unpaid collection accounts.
-The charge off event now has an extra implication for lowering your credit scores (though months of missed payments leading to a charge off do the heaviest damage).
+The term charge off has been escalated from a simple accounting function to a designation you find on your credit reports relating to unpaid collection accounts.
+The charge off event now has an extra implication for lowering your credit scores (though months of missed payments leading to a charge off causes most the damage).
 And the charge off event now has an impact on when and how you go about negotiating settlements, or whether you can consolidate your bills with any meaningful impact.

 The period leading up to, during, and after a charge off of your unsecured debts will impact:

 - Debt collection efforts with your original creditor

 - Debt collection with an outside collection agency